The health insurance industry has confronted many external

 their workers.
 A key risk to insurers is that insurance exchanges

-standardization along with a framework for strong government
+with a framework for strong government price regulation will

 While the individual mandate provision will bring into loop

-due to increasing industry enrollment is expected to be offset to
+to increasing industry enrollment is expected to be offset to a

-a large extent by the costs to realign their business to comply
+large extent by the costs to realign their business to comply with

-with the new rules (ICD-10 coding) and deal with other
+the new rules (ICD-10 coding) and deal with other challenges.

-on medical devices, annual fees on prescription drug
+medical devices, annual fees on prescription drug manufacturers,

-of pre-existing condition exclusions - will likely increase
+condition exclusions - will likely increase insurers medical cost

 Moreover, the annual insurance industry assessment ($8 billion to

-thereafter) will increase premium cost.
-Also the temporary
+will increase premium cost.
+Also the temporary reinsurer's fee ($25

-reinsurer's fee ($25 billion to be levied on all commercial lines
+billion to be levied on all commercial lines of business including

-of business including insured and self-funded arrangements, over
+insured and self-funded arrangements, over a three-year period

 In the meantime, rules of the road remain uncertain.
 Insurers do